-We're celebrating World Book Day by taking our favourite books outdoors.
-We enjoy sharing books together in a variety settings, but there is something special about exploring a book outdoors.
+We love sharing books together in a variety settings, but there is something special about exploring a book outdoors.

 Here are 5 reasons why we love reading in the open air.